Vaccinating Athletes for COVID-19

-After a year of too much screen time and too little quality time with friends, kids are eager to get back to the activities they love.
+After too much screen time and too little quality time with friends, kids are eager to get back to the activities they love.
 Fortunately for youth athletes, many sports are now back in full swing.
 And COVID-19 vaccines are making it safer to get back in the game.
 As more and more kids get vaccinated and guidelines change, many parents still have questions about keeping their kids—and their kids' teammates—safe from the spread of the coronavirus.
 Here’s what our infectious disease and sports medicine teams want you to know about vaccinations, masking and playing sports during COVID-19.

 The Centers for Disease Control and Prevention (CDC) now recommends that all kids ages 5 and up be vaccinated against COVID-19.
 Both the Pfizer-BioNTech and Moderna COVID-19 vaccines have been approved for use in kids ages 6 months and up.

 Note: If your teen athlete has a condition or is taking medication that weakens his immune system, he may not be fully protected even if he is fully vaccinated.
 Be sure to talk to your child’s healthcare provider if this is the case.